VictorCano/n8n-nodes-clickhouse/README.md

 ## TLS Notes (Self-Signed Certificates)

 If you use self-signed certificates (local TLS or custom ClickHouse TLS), enable **Ignore SSL Issues** in credentials.
-For stricter setups, you can also paste **CA / Client Cert / Client Key** PEM values into the credential fields.

 ## Known Limitations